tien0246/IOS-Il2CppDumper/README.md

 - Change bundle id in **IOSIl2CppDumper.plist**
 - Run the game and follow the popups!

-### Discaimer
+### Disclaimer
+Made for educational purpose.
-Not every game can be dumped with this tool, if it doesn't work in certain games it needs a bit of manual work
+Not every game can be dumped with this tool, if it doesn't work in certain games it needs a bit of manual work.

 #### Credits
 - [Tien0246](https://github.com/tien0246)